Teaching-projects/SZE-FordProg-2020-GOLD/readme.md

   * Universal parsing app created

 # Usage
-  - Generate an EGT grammar file with GOLD Builder or download one form the site (http://www.goldparser.org/grammars/index.htm).
+  - Generate an EGT grammar file with GOLD Builder or get one from Grammars folder.
   - Download the parser app from releases tab.
   - Start the parser app from a Prompt/Terminal with [-f] switch followed by the absolute path of the grammar file.
   - Type in the syntax that is waiting to be parsed.